rwb/c621/README.md

 abline(h=seq(from=0,to=1.6,by=0.1),lty=3,lwd=0.8)
 ```

-* Which gives us these plots:
+* Which gives us these plots (the 3rd plot is similar to the one on page 74 in Sheather's book):

 <p align="center">
 <img src="/gfiles/h2019a.png" width="900px">